Ministers of other Churches FAQs

 The deadline each year is 1 March for those applying to be Recognised and Regarded.
 If you are already in Recognised and Regarded status with the British Methodist Church and applying to be in Full Connexion the deadline is the 30 August.
 Applications received after these dates cannot be accepted and ministers will be invited to reapply the following year.

 What exactly can I apply to do?

 There are various ways in which ordained ministers of other conferences and churches can apply to serve in the Methodist Church in Britain.
 They are detailed on the website and in a handbook that can be found here.
 If, after you have read the handbook, you have any questions, please contact email@example.com.

 Where are the application forms?

-The forms are revised each year and published in the autumn.
+The forms are revised each year.
 Email firstname.lastname@example.org to register your interest and you will be sent the application forms as soon as they are published.

 I've only just been ordained - is that ok?

 Whilst there are no formal policies that insist on a length of service before applying, the panels tend to have more hesitations about applicants who are only recently ordained and you may therefore wish to reflect on whether you are sufficiently experienced in ministry before you apply.